NazgulCoder/Mikrotik-IP-Firewall/README.md

 ## SELFHOSTED

-To deploy this project you just need Apache or NGINX and PHP (I used 7.4)
+To deploy this project you just need Apache or NGINX and PHP (I'm using 7.3, however 8.X version should be working as well)

 Make sure you change your php.ini like this